laundmo/northstar-updater/README.md

 Put the exe into your Titanfall 2 directory next to Titanfall2.exe Then, when running NorthstarUpdater.exe it will update and then start Northstar.
-I recommend setting it up as a external game in steam or as a shortcut on your desktop, instead of NorthstarLauncher.exe.

 You dont have to have Northstar or any of the mods you configure installed, if you dont have them it will download them automatically.